From 22 to 38 Engineers: How One Team 10x'd Output in 6 Months [Case Study]

 What This Means for Your Team

 Most teams try to scale by hiring more people without improving visibility, adding process without adding clarity, and measuring metrics that only capture a fraction of the work.
-The result is typically modest growth paired with rising burnout.
+The result is modest growth paired with rising burnout.

 How to Run This Playbook Yourself